-- 6.8 County Bus Service.
+- 6.86.10 County Bus Service.
 Work closely with the County to identify new bus routes and opportunities to increase the frequency of bus service.
 Bus service should be improved by expanding the transit network throughout the City, more effectively linking the City to the rest of southern Dutchess County.
-In addition, bus links should target: - Main Street - the Waterfront/Train Station area - service to the prison for employee commuting - 6.9 Trolley.
-Work with Dutchess County to establish funding mechanisms that would enable a free or low-cost trolley to be available at frequent intervals between points along Main Street and the train/bus/ferry station (see Section 4.2). - 6.10 Rail Spur Line.
-Explore the potential feasibility of establishing passenger service from the Beacon train stationBeacon Train Station at the waterfront to the east end of Main Street via the Fishkill Creek railroad, using vehicles that can travel on both rail and road. - 6.11 Long Distance Transit Improvements.
+In addition, bus links should target: - Main Street - the Waterfront/Train Station area - service to the prison for employee commuting - 6.96.11 Trolley.
+Work with Dutchess County to establish funding mechanisms that would enable a free or low-cost trolley to be available at frequent intervals between points along Main Street and the train/bus/ferry station (see Section 4.2). - 6.106.12 Rail Spur Line.
+Explore the potential feasibility of establishing passenger service from the Beacon Train Station at the waterfront to the east end of Main Street via the Fishkill Creek railroad, using vehicles that can travel on both rail and road. - 6.116.13 Long Distance Transit Improvements.
 Actively seek an advisory role in planning long distance transportation improvements with federal and state organizations.
 The potential local traffic impact of such improvements should be considered.
 Such planning may involve transit links to Stewart airport, future Metro-North service, and Amtrak service.
-In addition, the City should encourage Metro-North to consider the feasibility of an additional station in the vicinity to reduce traffic impacts in Beacon. - 6.12 Satellite Commuter Parking.
-Advocate for improvement of the existing Dutchess Intermodal Center to increase utilization of the facility.
+In addition, the City should encourage Metro-North to consider the feasibility of an additional station in the vicinity to reduce traffic impacts in Beacon.

+6.126.14 Ferry and Satellite Commuter Parking.
+Advocate for improvements to encourage greater use of the Newburgh-Beacon Ferry and the of the underutilized existing Dutchess Intermodal Center to increase utilization of the facility.
 Improvements may include physical site improvements and improved incentives, such as tickets inclusive of bus and parking services at discounted rates.